+Peter Gunzburg (Executive Chairman)

+Arthur Dew (Non-Executive Director)

+Carlisle Procter (Non-Executive Director)

-Peter Gunzburg (Executive Chairman) Brett Montgomery (Non-Executive Director) Neil MacLachlan (Non-Executive Director) Pauline Collinson (Company Secretary)
+Brett Montgomery (Non-Executive Director, resigned 29/11/2012)

+Neil MacLachlan (Non-Executive Director, resigned 23/10/2012)

+Pauline Collinson (Company Secretary)

 Remuneration Policy

 The Board recognises that the performance of the Company depends upon the quality of its Directors and Executives and to this end the Company is aware that it must attract, motivate and retain experienced Directors and Executives.
 The Board assesses the appropriateness of the nature and amount of emoluments of such officers on a periodic basis by reference to relevant employment market conditions with the overall objective of ensuring maximum stakeholder benefit from the retention of a high quality Board and executive team.
 Such officers are given the opportunity to receive their base emolument in the form of salary and fringe benefits such as motor vehicle allowances.